 The final construction stage is the project closeout stage.

-If a contract does not have a clearly defined substantial completion date, the date usually is hotly debated as it can heavily affect the damage figures.
-It is therefore essential to have clearly defined dates for each project.
+If a contract has a clearly defined substantial completion date, the date usually is hotly debated as it can heavily affect the damage figures.
+It is, therefore, essential to have clearly defined dates for each project.
 Unclear substantial completion dates add to litigation costs.

 As discussed above, the date for the substantial completion is an important milestone that affects all the involved parties.
 Below are some of the answers to the frequently asked questions about substantial completion.